lluismather/dash-template/README.md

 - Activate the virtual environment: `source venv/bin/activate`
 - Install the requirements: `pip install -r requirements.txt`
 - Copy the `.env.example` file to `.env` and fill in the necessary details
-- Ensure you have a postgres database running and migrate the database
+- Ensure you have a postgres database running and to migrate the database
 - Set up the npm packages for tailwind: `npm install` and `npm run build` or `npm run watch`
 - Run the application: `python app.py`

 ### Migrations
+- To add migration files: `python manage.py migrate:make create_users_table"
-- To add migrations: `python manage.py make_migration "create_users_table"`
+- To apply migrations: `python manage.py migrate:upgrade`
-- To upgrade migrations use flask: `flask db upgrade`
-- To drop/migrate fresh: `python manage.py migrate_fresh`
+- To drop tables and migrate fresh: `python manage.py migrate:fresh`

+### Models
+Each model is defined in its own file in the `app/models` directory.
+This is to keep the models separate and modular.
+The `db.Model` class is used to define the base model for all models.
+- To create a new model, run `python manage.py model:create User users`
+- This will create a new model file in the `app/models` directory

+### Jobs
+Jobs can be defined in the `app/jobs` directory.
+Any `.py` file in the `jobs` directory will be callable as a job.
+- Job files should have a `run` function that is called when the job is run

 ### Styling
 - Tailwind is used for styling.
 To set up for compiling css run `npm install` in the root directory